mz-zarei/Covid_APP/README.md

 3. Go to the jupyter notebooks folder in my repo, right click the notebook you want to open and select Open with **Google Colab**
 4. Activate free **Google Colab** GPU for faster execution.
 Go to Runtime -> Change Runtime Type -> Hardware Accelerator -> GPU -> Save

-# How to use Flask App
+# How to use the app using Falsk or Docker
 It's easy to install and run it on your computer.

 ```shell